sphinx-doc/sphinx/doc/extdev/index.rst

 * ``'version'``: a string that identifies the extension version.
 It is used for extension version requirement checking (see :confval:`needs_extensions`) and informational purposes.
 If not given, ``"unknown version"`` is substituted.
+* ``'env_version'``: an integer that identifies the version of env data structure if the extension stores any data to environment.
+It is used to detect the data structure has been changed from last build.
+The extensions have to increment the version when data structure has changed.
+If not given, Sphinx considers the extension does not stores any data to environment.
 * ``'parallel_read_safe'``: a boolean that specifies if parallel reading of source files can be used when the extension is loaded.
 It defaults to ``False``, i.e. you have to explicitly specify your extension to be